Judge grills Mueller team on claim Manafort lied; prosecutors say issue's 'at heart' of Russia probe

 But, she added, Manafort quickly corrected some of his statements on the matter, undercutting prosecutors' claims that Manafort had acted intentionally to mislead them.

-FLASHBACK: MANAFORT JUDGE SAYS MUELLER PROSECUTOR IS CRYING IN COURT
+FLASHBACK: MANAFORT JUDGE SAYS MUELLER PROSECUTOR NEEDS TO STOP CRYING IN COURT

 "Given [Manafort's] correction after consultation with counsel, why would this be something that we would characterize as the crime of making an intentionally false statement to the FBI, or even just a law of significance for acceptance of responsibility in sentencing purposes?"
 Jackson asked.